mariostavr/Boolean_Matrix_Multiplication/README.md

 In case you want to change the blocking size:
-1. Double click on file and change the "blocking size".
+1. Double click on code file and change the "blocking size".

     bBMM_v0.cpp: Line 243.